kir00t/kir00t/README.md

 and i started this repository for talk more about me, link my own projects and contributions here. 👀 Im looking to colaborate, learn and get more experience. 🌱 Im currently learning Programming and CyberSercurity.
-Im'a open book for news knowledgements.
+Im'a open book for new knowledgements.

 ##